jozavala-msft/data-accelerator/Local-mode-with-Docker.md

         ```
           1. This will list all the images on your box.
           1. Note the <ImageId> for all images listed where the repository equals msint.azurecr.io/datax/dataxlocal
-          1. Run the following command for each of the <ImageId> in 2 to remove them from the machine:
+          1. Run the following command for each of the <ImageId> in step b to remove them from the machine:

         ```
         docker image rm <ImageId>
         ```

      -  **Run docker container.
 This will now bring down the latest image.
-If you didn't do the step above, then it will use the image you have downloaded already.**
+If you didn't remove image as described above, then it will use the image you have downloaded already.**
         ```
         docker run --rm --name dataxlocal -d -p 5000:5000 -p 49080:2020 -p 4040:4040 mcr.microsoft.com/datax/dataxlocal:v2
         ```